Senzoku District

 "Along with his one thousand baptisms, I suppose.
 How did you find this out?"

-"Chaddy always gives his letter to the president a once-over before he sends in district reports, just to make sure he doesn't get blind-sided.
-People like Pete are dangerous people for people like Chaddy to be around."
+“Chaddy always gives his letter to the president a once-over before he sends in the district reports, just to make sure he doesn’t get blindsided.
+People like Pete are dangerous people for people like Chaddy to be around.”

 Longstreet answered with a shrug.

-Peterson and Thackeray walked down the gentle suburban, past the small park and lake, to the subway station.
-A few old men were out at the fishing ponds, danging lines in the water.
-They'd snag a carp, pry it loose, throw it back.
+Peterson and Thackeray walked down the gentle suburban streets and past the small park and lake to the train station.
+A few old men were already at the fishing ponds.
+Snag a carp, pry it loose, throw it back.
 Hook it again.
 Tsuribori, it was called.

 There were seven stops within the district boundaries, five of them bigger than Senzoku station.
-Thackeray thought this a fortunate situation.
+Thackeray considered this a fortunate situation.
 Not proselyting at the district station kept Peterson from alienating the neighborhood.

-Proselyting at the train station plazas included distributing pamphlets and leaflets (mostly English-class invitations, some religious tracts) and eki dendou--in English parlance, streeting--at Tokyo's innumerable train and subway station.
-Eki dendou had lately become the most productive form of dendou ever.
-The last zone conference had been concerned with the New & Improved "affirmative" streeting approach, as presented by the affable and affirming Elder Kyle.
+Proselyting at the train station plazas included distributing pamphlets and leaflets (English-class invitations, religious tracts) and eki dendo—in English parlance, “streeting”—at Tokyo’s countless train and subway station.
+Eki dendo had lately become the most productive form of dendo ever.
+The last zone conference had spelled out the New & Improved “affirming” streeting approaches, as presented by the affable and affirming Elder Kyle.

-"And the rest of the story," Chadwick recounted on the train ride home, doing his Paul Harvey imitation, "is that Kyle went mano a mano with this catch seller in Shibuya a few months back and saw the light.
+“And the rest of the story,” Chadwick recounted on the train ride home, doing his Paul Harvey imitation, “is that Kyle went mano a mano with this catch seller in Shibuya a few months back and saw the light.
 Remember the moment, boys.
-Twenty years from now when good old Kyle Chourou is CEO of a Fortune 500 multilevel marketing corporation, you can tell your kids you were there when it all started.
+Twenty years from now when Kyle Choro is CEO of a Fortune 500 multilevel marketing corporation, you can tell your kids you were there when it all started.”

 Longstreet objected, "I heard Kyle got it from the Moonies."

-"Naw.
+“Naw.
 The Moonies got it from us.
-About the same time they started dressing like us."
+About the same time they started dressing in suits and ties.”

 They taught a Joseph Smith discussion after lunch and returned to Gotanda.
 An hour or so later, Thackeray watched as two men approached his companion.
-They were conservatively dressed and wore expressions far too serious for the bustling atmosphere of the station plaza.
+They were wearing dark sports coats and expressions far too serious for the bustling commercial atmosphere of the station plaza.
 Thackeray hurried over to see what was going on.

 "They want to see our green books," said Peterson.

-Thackeray took out his green book.
-The older of the two men examined it, then Peterson's.
-Then they handed them back and walked away.
+Thackeray got out his green book.
+The older of the two men examined it, then Peterson’s.
+They nodded and handed them back and walked away.

 Peterson shrugged.
 "Nothing."